 - Absence of reflexes

-- Apnea or the inability to breath without mechanical assistance
+- Apnea or the inability to breathe without mechanical assistance

 Five Signs of Irreversible Death